restorando/cornelius/index.md

 ## repeatLevels

-It is possible to customize the colors of the cells depending on the percentage each of those have.
+It is possible to customize the colours of the cells depending on the percentage each of them have.
-You will have to specify the class names and the percentage ranges the library will use to decide which class will assign to each cell.
+You will have to specify the class names and the percentage ranges the library will use in order to decide which class will be assigned to each cell.

-Below are the default css classes and ranges the library use.
+Below are the default css classes and ranges the library uses.

 {% highlight javascript %}